dadam1026/Carbon-Farming-1/README.md

 we then used a pre-trained ResNet-50 model to generate numerical values for measuring cover crop analysis, conservation tillage verififcation, and an analysis on vegetaton & livestock indigenous to the area of the inputted image.

 # Problem Statement
+* The objective of the project is to address the following Kaggle competition - Planet: Understanding the Amazon from Space by labeling satellite images with atmospheric conditions and various classes of land cover/land use.
+Stakeholders, especially farmers and those who work outdoors, are unaware of how and to what degree their organization is contributing to greehouse gases.
+By providing data, stakeholders can better choose amongst the 4 levers they can pull on to reduce and be more aware of one's carbon footprint 1) innovation 2) policy 3)activist 4)investing

 # Project Structure